Morality implies inefficiency.

 Rather than rejecting the rules outright, we can accept them on our own terms.

-And in so doing, it lets us earn our seat at the table.
+And in so doing, we can earn our seat at the table.